+1. A summary of the Canadian Debtors' remaining assets is as follows:

+a) Cash

-- 1. A summary of the Canadian Debtors' remaining assets is as follows: - a) Cash - As at the date of this Report, there is approximately \$670,0003 in the Receiver's accounts.
-A copy of the Receiver's interim statement of receipts and disbursements from the commencement of these proceedings to June 17, 2020 is attached as Appendix "E". - The cash in the receivership accounts represents the balance of the Court approved holdback from which potential priority claims are to be funded, being priority employee claims of approximately \$400,000 and a trust claim of approximately \$100,000 asserted by owner/operator drivers.
-The priority claim holdback was reduced from \$907,000 with the consent of Koskie Minsky LLP, representative counsel for the employees. - b) Accounts Receivable - As at the date of this Report, the book value of Hyndman's accounts receivable totals approximately \$1 million. - Accounts receivable collections are continuing to be applied against the Chapter 11 Debtors' obligations owing to MidCap under the Revolving Credit Agreement.
-In this regard, earlier in these proceedings, Bennett Jones provided an opinion confirming the validity and enforceability of MidCap's security against the Canadian Debtors.
+- As at the date of this Report, there is approximately \$615,0003 in the Receiver's accounts.
+A copy of the Receiver's interim statement of receipts and disbursements from the commencement of these proceedings to August 19, 2020 is attached as Appendix "D". - The cash in the receivership accounts represents the balance of the Court approved holdback from which potential priority claims are to be funded, being the priority portion of the WEPPA employee claims of approximately \$400,000 (which are discussed in Section 4 of this Report) and a trust claim of approximately \$100,000 asserted by owner/operator drivers.
+The priority claim holdback was reduced from \$907,000 with the consent of Koskie Minsky LLP, representative counsel for the employees ("Representative Counsel").
+The Receiver and Representative Counsel are in discussions with respect to resolving the alleged trust claim.